Do Go On - 396 - Rosemary Brown: A Musical Seance

 Do you have any herb?

-Rosemary's probably one of my favourites.
+Rosemary is probably one of my favorites, that's all.

 Right.

-And how do we feel about that.
+and how do we feel about that?

 I'm a neutral.